Towards Unsupervised Domain Generalization: Experiments

 \subsection{Comparison with ImageNet Pretrained Models}

-\textbf{Comparison of models pretrained with various amounts of data} As the amount of available unlabeled data grows, unsupervised pretraining achieves better performance.
-Surprisingly, we find it is possible for DIUL to outperform models pretrained on ImageNet though our unlabeled training data is of significantly smaller amount compared to ImageNet.
-Actually if we consider ImageNet as a mixture of data sampled from latent domains, the heterogeneity is limited for learning a generalizable model with a domain-irrelevant representation space \cite{he2021towards}.
-Given data with strong heterogeneity (such as a subset of DomainNet), although there are strong distribution shifts between training data and testing data, DIUL can still learn domain-irrelevant representations and strengthen the generalization ability to target domains.
-As shown in Figure \ref{fig:pretrain_classes}, when the available data for pretraining are more than 100 out of 300 categories from DomainNet, DIUL outperforms ImageNet pretrained initialization by a noticeable margin.
-Note that the number of data that DIUL uses for pretraining is less than $1/10$ of the number of ImageNet data.
+As the amount of available unlabeled data grows, unsupervised pretraining achieves better performance.
+Surprisingly, we find it is possible for DARLING to outperform models pretrained on ImageNet though our unlabeled training data is of a significantly smaller amount compared to ImageNet.
+Actually, if we consider ImageNet as a mixture of data sampled from latent domains, the heterogeneity is limited for learning a generalizable model with a domain-irrelevant representation space \cite{he2021towards}.
+Given data with strong heterogeneity (such as a subset of DomainNet), although there are strong distribution shifts between training data and testing data, DARLING can still learn domain-irrelevant representations and strengthen the generalization ability to target domains.
+As shown in Figure \ref{fig:pretrain_classes}, when the available data for pretraining are more than 100 out of 300 categories from DomainNet, DARLING outperforms ImageNet pretrained initialization by a noticeable margin.
+Note that the number of data that DARLING uses for pretraining is less than $1/10$ of the number of ImageNet data.
 This observation indicates that stronger unsupervised pretrained models can be alternatives to the ones pretrained on ImageNet as the initialization approach for DG tasks.